chef/chef-web-docs/chef_master/source/plugin_community.rst

 =====================================================
 .. tag ohai_summary

-Ohai is a tool that is used to detect attributes on a node, and then provide these attributes to the chef-client at the start of every chef-client run.
-Ohai is required by the chef-client and must be present on a node.
-(Ohai is installed on a node as part of the chef-client install process.)
+Ohai is a tool that is used to collect system configuration data, which is provided to the chef-client for use within cookbooks.
+Ohai is run by the chef-client at the beginning of every Chef run to determine system state.
+Ohai includes many built-in plugins to detect common configuration details as well as a plugin model for writing custom plugins.

-The types of attributes Ohai collects include (but are not limited to):
+The types of attributes Ohai collects include but are not limited to:

-* Platform details
+* Operating System
-* Network usage
+* Network
-* Memory usage
+* Memory
+* Disk
-* CPU data
+* CPU
-* Kernel data
+* Kernel
 * Host names
 * Fully qualified domain names
-* Virtualization data
+* Virtualization
 * Cloud provider metadata
-* Other configuration details

 Attributes that are collected by Ohai are automatic level attributes, in that these attributes are used by the chef-client to ensure that these attributes remain unchanged after the chef-client is done configuring the node.